Our story of our dog and her treatment of the aggressive canine cancer, hemangiosarcoma

 LinkedIn

-Please note: I only link to items that I actively use (or have used) and believe in.
-If I buy it from Amazon, I may earn a small commission if you happen to buy it from the link provided but this is at no cost to you whatsoever.
-And when I say “small” I mean like a few cents to maybe a dollar or two…and it’s certainly not putting a dent in my mountain of vet bills!
+In addition: any products I link to are items I actively use or have used — and believe in.
+If I purchase it from Amazon, I may earn a small commission if you happen to buy it from the link provided; this is at no cost to you whatsoever.
+And when I say “small” I mean like a few cents…in other words, it’s certainly not putting a dent in my mountain of vet bills! 💸🤦♀️